Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 In many cases, works that explore beauty as a theme explore the very concept of beauty itself.
 What is beauty?
 What makes something or someone beautiful?
 Other works explore and deconstruct beauty standards, sometimes in the context of how these beauty standards privilege one group over another.

-In The Bluest Eye, Toni Morrison explores this theme through a character’s desire to have blue eyes like Shirley Temple, whom the character considers beautiful.
+In The Bluest Eye, Toni Morrison explores the theme of beauty through a character’s desire to have blue eyes like Shirley Temple, whom the character considers beautiful.

 2 Good vs. evil

-Good vs. evil is perhaps the most well-known literary theme.
-Think of just about any novel or movie—the Harry Potter series, Star Wars—and you’ll likely find good vs. evil as the theme.
-Broadly, this theme is about how good and evil forces are, and always have been, at play in our world.
+Good versus evil is perhaps the most well-known literary theme.
+Think of just about any novel or movie—the Harry Potter series, Star Wars—and you’ll likely find good versus evil as the theme.
+Broadly, this theme is about how good and evil forces are, and always have been, at odds with each other.

-Many stories, particularly those aimed at young adult and younger audiences, center on coming-of-age themes.
-We all come of age—but when, how, and the circumstances surrounding it vary wildly from person to person.
-Great Expectations, by Charles Dickens, is a well-known coming-of-age story.
+Many narratives, particularly those aimed at young adults and younger audiences, focus on coming-of-age themes.
+We all come of age, but when, how, and the circumstances surrounding it vary wildly from person to person.

 4 Loyalty